The current editors are Dr Edwina Williams,

 submit nominations and vote.

-The Executive Committee meets quarterly and holds an annual
+The Executive Committee meets regularly and holds an annual

 strategy day.
 The committee contributes to all aspects of College